ydkothar/CFD-portfolio/README.md

-# CFD Portfolio
+# CFD-Portfolio

-Welcome to my CFD Portfolio!
-Here, you will find a collection of CFD projects that highlight my expertise in both using industry-standard CFD software and developing custom CFD code solutions.
+You will find a collection of CFD projects that highlight my expertise in both using industry-standard CFD software and developing custom CFD code solutions.

 ## Featured Projects
 - [Oil-Water Flow in Microwells](Projects/Project1_Oil-Water_Flow_in_Microwells)